 For this modification you’ll need:

 1. Laptop disassembly experience.
-Here are service manuals for some laptops.

 I found some thin wires laying around.